-Are you considering a separation?
+Are you considering a separation in Jersey City, NJ?

 You and your spouse have hit a rough patch.
 Every discussion seems to turn into an argument lately.
 But you’re not ready for a divorce yet.
 Instead, you’ve decided to separate for a while.
 What are the steps you need to take?

 You should consider creating a separation agreement.
 A separation agreement is basically a contract between you and your partner resolving any issues may have about dividing your property, your debts, and what to do with the children.
 They are usually the first step on the road to divorce.
 You don’t have to go to court to create an agreement; however, it is best to get a lawyer involved when dealing with complex issues like finance and child custody.

 In New Jersey, there are two types of separation: